HS-O/writeups/python/Make It Good/README.md

 take the first element of b, so b=[4,4], c=[1,1,2,2,3]<br/>
 take the last element of b, so b=[4], c=[1,1,2,2,3,4]<br/>
 take the only element of b, so b=[], c=[1,1,2,2,3,4,4] — c is non-decreasing.

+To make 𐤀 into a _good_ array, we can remove a prefix of size 𐡀, where a prefix is defined as a subarray starting from the first element of 𐤀.
+The task is to find the smallest possible value of 𐡀.

 ---